 TO ALL INTERESTED PERSONS:

-Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the issue of lobbyists and political committees making contributions during a special session.
+Pursuant to Iowa Code section 68B.32A(11), the Iowa Ethics and Campaign Disclosure Board takes the opportunity to issue its opinion on the use of a corporate computer to file a disclosure report without reimbursing the corporation.
 We note at the outset that the Board's jurisdiction is limited to the application of Iowa Code chapters 56 and 68B and rules in Iowa Administrative Code chapter 351.
-Whether some other statutory system, common law theory or agency rule applies to this issue is not covered by this opinion.

 BY DIRECTION AND VOTE OF THE BOARD